outside of Archivo Historico de Tijuana

 Preserving and Modernizing Tijuana's Culturo-Historical Archives (Ver en español)

-The Center for Regional Sustainability (CRS) has been awarded a grant from UCLA’s Modern Endangered Archives Program (MEAP) grant to work with the City of Tijuana to preserve and modernize Tijuana’s culturo-historical archives.
+CRS and the SDSU Library have been awarded grants from UCLA’s Modern Endangered Archives Program (MEAP) and the National Endowment for the Humanities to work with the City of Tijuana to preserve and modernize Tijuana’s culturo-historical archives.

 MEAP aims to digitize and make accessible endangered archival materials from the 20th and 21st centuries, including print, photographic, film, audio, ephemeral and born-digital objects.